podcast

 26: Outdoor Education, School Gardens, and Finding Common Ground with Author Lauren MacLean

-Send us a textLet's welcome Lauren MacLean, a passionate children's author, educator, and outdoor learning consultant.
+Send a textLet's welcome Lauren MacLean, a passionate children's author, educator, and outdoor learning consultant.
 Lauren’s books, including Me and My Sit Spot and Finding Common Ground, inspire young readers to connect with nature, and her work as an educator brings hands-on outdoor experiences into the classroom.Lauren shares insights on integrating school gardens into the curriculum and offers practical tips for teachers looking to overcome common barriers, such as finding time for outdoor education.
-She explains how she creatively weaves subjects like math, science, and social studies into outdoor learning, making th...
+She explains how she creatively weaves subjects like math, science, and social studies into outdoor learning, making the ga...

 2024-11-15